Male Facelift Dallas

 Limited improvements can be achieved with endoscopic forehead lift techniques when possible.

-All above factors are taken into consideration while we plan your facelift.
+All the above factors are taken into consideration while we plan your facelift.
 Facial rejuvenation is a process that encompasses many facets and available options.
-All these are discussed with our patients at time of consultation and planning.
+All these are discussed with our patients at the time of consultation and planning.